navod-abay/AI-Classifier/README.md

-# Enhanced Image Classifier
+# Laptop Flask Labeler System

-A Flask-based web application for classifying images with dynamic categories and keyboard shortcuts.
-Perfect for organizing large photo collections from your NAS drive.
+A Flask-based web application for labeling images with keep/delete decisions and managing face recognition interactively while working offline.
+This system works with a local cache of images and OCR data, synchronizing with a NAS periodically.

 ## Features

-### 🆕 New Features
-- **Dynamic Categories**: Add, edit, and delete categories on the fly
+- **Local Caching**: Uses a local cache for images, OCR, and face data
+- **Face Recognition**: Identifies faces in images and allows name assignment
+- **Offline Labeling**: Works offline using cached data
+- **NAS Synchronization**: Automatically syncs with NAS when connected to the correct WiFi
+- **OCR Display**: Shows OCR text from pre-processed files (no local OCR processing)
 - **Keyboard Shortcuts**: Quick labeling with customizable key bindings

-- **NAS Integration**: Direct access to images from network drives (Z://GooglePhotos/images)
-- **Modern UI**: Beautiful, responsive interface with visual feedback
-- **Category Management**: Full CRUD operations for categories via web interface
+## System Architecture

+### Directory Structure

+- `cache/images/` — Local copy of images to label
+- `cache/ocr/` — Local copy of OCR text files from NAS
+- `cache/labels.csv` — Image file names with keep/delete decision
+- `cache/faces.pkl` — Known face encodings and names
+- `labeled/` — Symbolic links to labeled images, organized by category

-### 📋 Core Features
+### Components

-- Label images into custom categories
-- Undo functionality
-- Progress tracking
-- Automatic image organization into labeled folders
-- CSV export of all labels
+1. **Flask Server (`app.py`)**: Main web interface for labeling and face recognition
+2. **Sync Worker (`worker.py`)**: Runs as a scheduled task to sync with NAS
+3. **Web Templates**: HTML interfaces for the labeling process

 ## Setup

 ### Prerequisites

 - Python 3.7+
+- Windows computer
-- Access to your NAS drive mapped to Z: (or modify the path in app.py)
+- NAS drive mapped to Z:
-- Flask
+- Rsync for Windows (cwRsync or similar)

 ### Installation